2023 Marketing Calendar

-This has continued to be a mainstay of the natural evolution of brick-and-mortar stores as their e-commerce presence grew and in-person shopping became difficult due to the pandemic.
+This has continued to be a mainstay of the natural evolution of brick-and-mortar stores as their e-commerce presence grows and were popularized during the pandemic.
 Plus, more shoppers are putting an emphasis on shopping local, making this a great way to connect with customers in your community.
 This is also an ideal way to appeal to last-minute shoppers who ran out of time for shipping.
-Not to mention reducing the last-mile fulfillment strain on your store, improving profit margins, and reducing stress.
+Not to mention reducing the last-mile fulfillment strain on your store, improving profit margins, and reducing stress (for everyone).

 Beyond The Discount

-We all think of BFCM traditionally as the weekend of deep discounts and flash sales but that doesn’t work for every brand.
-Bundles, exclusive products/gifts, early access and more can help take your offer outside the box.
-Collect emails/phone numbers in exchange for VIP access to deals beforehand, offer limited-time products for certain cart values, or donate a percentage of sales to a shopper’s charity of choice.
-Find your differentiator and center your messaging around what appeals to your target audience.
+We all think of BFCM traditionally as the weekend of deep discounts and flash sales, but that doesn’t work for every brand.
+Bundles, exclusive products/gifts, early access, and more can help elevate your offer outside the box.
+Collect emails/phone numbers in exchange for VIP access to deals beforehand, offer limited-time products for those above a certain cart value, or donate a percentage of sales to a shopper’s charity of choice.
+Find your brand’s differentiator and center your messaging around what appeals to your target audience.

-We all know how hard it can be to shop for some people on our gifting list, so make it easier for customers to find the perfect present.
+We all know how hard it can be to shop for some people, so make it easier for customers to find the perfect present.
 Whether it’s first-time visitors unsure of what they’re looking for or loyal customers shopping for someone new, gift guides work for all segments.

 Ready to Take The Next Step For Your Business?